Electric blanket

 Tip 2: create a safe sleeping environment

-The prone position, of the baby whilst it is sleeping, is strongly discouraged.
-This is due to the increased risk of cot death because breathing can be obstructed and there is more chance of overheating or heat congestion.
-A regular and quick check, when your baby is sleeping during the day or in the evening, is also advised.
-This way you can check that everything is going well and the baby is comfortable.
+Put your baby to sleep on its back from day one, unless your doctor prescribes otherwise.
+A sleeping bag helps maintain the supine position.
+The prone position is strongly discouraged.
+This has everything to do with the increased risk of crib death because breathing can be obstructed and there is more chance of overheating or heat congestion.
+A regular and quick check, when your baby is sleeping during the day or in the evening, is a good advice.
+This way you can check yourself everything is going well.

 Tip 3: Make sure you have a fixed sleep ritual